uvarc/rc-website/content/userinfo/rivanna/overview.md

 {{< rivanna-queue >}}

-Remarks:
+### Remarks

-- `standard` maximum aggregate CPU cores allowed for a single user’s running jobs is 1000.
+- `standard` maximum *aggregate* CPU cores allowed for a single user’s running jobs is 1000.
-- `parallel` requires at least 2 nodes and 4 CPU cores.
+- `parallel` requires *at least* 2 nodes and 4 CPU cores.
-- `gpu` charge rate = #cores + 2 x #GPUs
+- `gpu` SU charge rate = #cores + 2 x #GPUs, which is at least 1 + 2x1 = 3.
+- Slurm's default memory unit is in MB.
+Different units may be specified, e.g. `--mem=100G`, where 1G = 1024M.

-The gpu partition is dedicated to jobs that can utilize a general purpose graphics processing unit (GPGPU).
-Any job submitted to the gpu partition must request at least one GPU device through `--gres=gpu`; jobs that do not utilize any GPUs are not allowed in this partition.
+The `gpu` partition is dedicated to jobs that can utilize a general purpose graphics processing unit (GPGPU).
+In Slurm scripts you must request at least one GPU device through `--gres=gpu`.
+Jobs that do not utilize any GPUs are not allowed in this partition.

 The NVIDIA DGX BasePOD is a recent addition to UVA's High-Performance Computing (HPC) system.
-It offer high-performance GPUs that brings new AI and ML functionality to support parallel GPu computing and large deep-learning models.
+It offers high-performance GPUs that brings new AI and ML functionality to support parallel GPU computing and large deep-learning models.

 <a href="/userinfo/rivanna/basepod"><button class="btn btn-success">Learn More</button></a> &nbsp;&nbsp;